eth-brownie/brownie/docs/quickstart.rst

 * ``test/``: Directory for test scripts
 * ``brownie-config.json``: Configuration file for the project

 You can also initialize already existing projects.
-For the purposes of this document, we will use the project ``token`` which is a very basic ERC-20 implementation:
+For the purposes of this document, we will use the ``token`` project, which is a very basic ERC-20 implementation:

 ::

     brownie init token

 This will create a new folder ``token/`` and deploy the project inside it.